 No one gives their best to people they don’t think care about them.

 Honesty is also a major component.

-Some students that the hardest time with managing their own behaviors crave control.
-Due to that they would benefit the most from being involved in coming up with their own plans for success.
+Sometimes students that have the hardest time managing their own behaviors crave control.
+Due to that, they would benefit the most from being involved in coming up with their own plans for success.
 They crave independence, responsibility, and self-actualization.

 These students thrive on authenticity.
 They like to push you to see if you’re consistent.
 They like to push you to see if you actually care about them.